 This post may contain affiliate links.
 By booking through these links I may make a small commission (which I am very grateful for!) at no additional cost to you.

-The 7 Best Beaches in Split
+The 7 Best Split, Croatia Beaches

 1. Kašjuni Beach